Vikas35Taliyan/patym-clone/readme.md

 ### Skills Gained from this

 -  Creating navigation bar using tailwind utility classes.
-- How to design buttons and text, fonts
+- How to design buttons and text, fonts.
-- Flexbox
+- Flexbox.
 - Creating cards for displaying contents in better way.